 View our demographics

-Manningham continues to be an attractive place for families to live.
 For a snapshot of the latest statistics and demographic population data, use the .id toolkit, including:

-• Community Profile: Population facts and characteristics with comparisons over time and with other areas
+• Community Profile: Population facts and characteristics with comparisons over time and with other areas.

-• Population Forecast: Outlines the factors driving population change in the community and how the population, age structure and household types will change each year
+• Population Forecast: Outlines the factors driving population change in the community and how the population, age structure and household types will change each year.

-The Manningham Community Profile provides demographic analysis for Manningham and its suburbs based on results from the 2016, 2011, 2006, 2001, 1996 and 1991 Censuses of Population and Housing.
+The Manningham Community Profile provides demographic analysis for Manningham and its suburbs based on results from the 2021, 2016, 2011, 2006, 2001, 1996 and 1991 Censuses of Population and Housing.

 Demographic information for Manningham